 Once you’ve figured out how you want to price your return shipping, you can move on to your process for accepting a return.
 This can include your communication about return shipping with your customers and the process you use to make the shipping labels available to them, if at all.

-💡 Note: If you’re a Shopify merchant in the US, you can create USPS return labels for domestic orders and email them to your customers from the order page.
+💡 Note: Use Shopify to easily manage returns from one centralized place.
+If you’re a merchant in the US, you can even create USPS return labels for domestic orders and send them to your customers either before or after fulfilling the order.